 What is more iconic in Maine than lobsters?
 What better way to spend an afternoon than having the experience of a real Maine lobster boat tour!
-Join an actual lobsterman as he travels Maine’s coast, pulling up his traps, and harvesting lobsters.
+Join an actual lobsterman as they travel Maine’s coast, pulling up traps, and harvesting lobsters.
 Yes, Maine is famous for its lobster and our lobstermen are responsible for 80% or more of the country’s lobster harvest, each year.
 That’s a lot of lobster (or lobstah, as we like to call it)!

 The History of Maine Lobstering

 Lobstering is a Maine tradition going back to the 1600s, though lobster popularity didn’t really take off until the 1840s.
 When Europeans arrived in Maine, lobsters were plentiful and generally weighed over 5 pounds.
 Because lobsters must be cooked immediately after they expire, there was little commercial use for them, so they were mostly used for (can you believe it) bait or fertilizer.

 Once boats were developed with a wet well where lobsters could be kept alive, the industry grew.
 Little about the harvest has changed over the centuries, despite the industry’s venerable age.
 In Maine, 100% of lobsters are still harvested by hand from small boats, one trap at a time.

 Now you can experience the life of a lobsterman aboard a real Maine lobster boat!